judegomolina/Automobile-Pricing-Model/README.md

 #### Review Every Step of the Analysis

-In the first case, you'll need to clone the entire repository in your machine and everything we'll be set up for you to start running the project.
+In the first case, you'll need to clone the entire repository in your machine and everything we'll be set for you to start running the project.

 This option is strongly recommended as you will get all the information about the model and also won't have to deal with choosing specific files than could lead to some issues.